-Tolerance Stack Up Analysis Step 3
+Tolerance Stack Up Analysis:

 • In this example, there are two possible paths